-Academy Award® nominated filmmaker, Katja Esson was gaining momentum for her new documentary Razing Liberty Square, a film addressing climate gentrification by following the redevelopment of a historic African American public housing project in Miami and its impact on long-time residents, when she sensed the need ed to take the project to a new level.
-Enter, Virtual Reality also known as XR or extended reality.
+Academy Award® nominated filmmaker Katja Esson was gaining momentum for her new documentary Razing Liberty Square, a film addressing climate gentrification by following the redevelopment of a historic African American public housing project in Miami and its impact on long-time residents when she sensed the needed to take the project to a new level.
+Enter, Virtual Reality is also known as XR or extended reality.
 (Learn more about XR)

-XR (Virtual Reality) is a complex medium that requires extreme detail and focus accuracy.
-With this format you are literally (re)creating a "new world" for the audience.
+XR (Virtual Reality) is a complex medium that requires extreme detail and focuses on accuracy.
+With this format, you are literally (re)creating a "new world" for the audience.

 XR was a new landscape that both challenged her as a producer and a creative.
 This, her first VR project, found her dealing with some uncertainty around translating the film into an immersive experience.
 Additionally, in today's climate, tackling the topic of gentrification and race left her feeling overwhelmed with the pressure to “get it right.”

-Katja understood the sensitivity of the project and decided that many of the creative and decision-making roles should go to POCs.
+Katja understood the project's sensitivity and decided that many of the creative and decision-making roles should go to POCs.
 With that in mind, she partnered with Ronald Baez, a local producer in Miami.
 Together they picked up momentum for the XR experience, winning a grant from the Knight Foundation.

 A few months later, due to schedule conflicts, the team lost their experienced VR producer.
-But by then they had assembled a diverse creative team and decided to produce it themselves.
-To do that they needed an XR expert who could guide and support them both on the creative as well as the production side.
+But by then, they had assembled a diverse creative team and decided to produce it themselves.
+To do that, they needed an XR expert who could guide and support them both on the creative and production side.
 They needed an XR Mentor.

-The first step was to have the team meet for a deep dive assessment to evaluate team dynamics and areas of potential conflict.
-I knew that to solve conflict it’s important to “engage in constructive conflict” as Patrick Lencioni described in his New York Times bestseller The Five Dysfunctions of a team.
+The first step was to have the team meet for a deep dive assessment to evaluate team dynamics and potential conflict areas.
+Conflict is not a bad thing.
+In fact, it’s important to “engage in constructive conflict,” as Patrick Lencioni described in his New York Times best-seller The Five Dysfunctions of a team.